A cold email subject line is an elusive art. It’s hard to overstate how monumentally important a subject line is and how many people get it wrong.

 Here’s an example.
 As a rule, I ignore most of the requests for backlinks that come to my email.
 But if I’d receive a message like this?

 I’d at least consider linking to that blog post and most definitely would have replied.
-There’s a lot of low quality content on the internet — standing out with the effort you put in is a great way to separate yourself from the crowd.
+There’s a lot of low-quality content on the internet — standing out with the effort you put in is a great way to separate yourself from the crowd.

-Use lists to simplify your message
+Use numbers to simplify your message

 Numbers are great.
 Humans love looking at numbers, because it allows our brain to process information quicker.

-So summarize the key points behind your business’ value proposition in a list and emphasize it in the subject line:
+So, summarize the key points behind your business’ value proposition in a list and emphasize it in the subject line: